-Our consultants are drawn from the leading universities, business schools and engineering schools across the globe.
+Our consultants are drawn from leading universities, business schools and engineering schools across the globe.
 Their skills combine mathematical and analytical ability along with business knowledge and insight.
 In all CVA offices, we have non-native nationalities and are particularly keen to promote this mix by recruiting consultants with appropriate language ability from all countries.

 Our recruiting process is a combination of several case interviews and one covering a candidate’s experience.
 The candidate will be assessed on the following criteria: data driven outlook / problem solving skills / communication skills / personal and interpersonal skills / motivation and fit with CVA culture

-As CVA is committed to the attraction, development and retention of top-quality individuals, recruitment is central to our success.
+As CVA is committed to the attraction, development and retention of top-quality individuals - recruitment is central to our success.

 We take recruitment very seriously at CVA.
 We dedicate valuable time and energy to find the right people to join our teams.

 In general, applications for positions are accepted on an on-going basis.
 There are, however, specific recruitment programmes run by the various offices at universities and business schools.
 Details of these programmes and the applicable deadlines are outlined in "Recruitment Dates".
 If applicants progress to the interview stage, they will be required to meet with members of our consulting staff.
 These interviews will typically involve a case study of some sort.
-Some case studies will be short, some will be long and involved, but they will all aim to do one thing - try to understand how you think and solve problems.
+Some case studies will be short, some will be long and detailed, but they will all aim to do one thing - try to understand how you think and solve problems.

 Subsequent interview rounds generally follow a similar format as you progressively meet more senior staff.
 The final and deciding interview will be with a manager and/ or partner.